-The Icahn School of Medicine at Mount Sinai hosts its fourth annual SINAInnovations conference on October 27-28, 2015.
-This year's theme is "Digital Medicine."
-The conference will include keynote addresses, short talks, lunchtime breakout sessions and demos in areas focusing on discoveries in material science, nanotechnologies and imaging; advances in genomics technologies; mobile application development and wearable technologies; cultivating how medicine and engineering interface and how advances in engineering are transforming medicine, biology, and global health.
+The Icahn School of Medicine at Mount Sinai hosted its fourth annual SINAInnovations conference on October 27-28, 2015.
+This year's theme was "Digital Medicine."
+The conference included keynote addresses, short talks, lunchtime breakout sessions and demos in areas focusing on discoveries in material science, nanotechnologies and imaging; advances in genomics technologies; mobile application development and wearable technologies; cultivating how medicine and engineering interface and how advances in engineering are transforming medicine, biology, and global health.

 Daniel Kraft is a Stanford and Harvard trained physician-scientist, inventor, entrepreneur, and innovator.
 He has more than 20 years of experience in clinical practice, biomedical research, and healthcare innovation.
 He chairs the Medicine track for Singularity University and is Founding Executive Director for Exponential Medicine.